William Booth Birthplace Museum

 On foot: It's about a 20-minute walk from the city centre and the railway station.

 By car: If you're travelling by car the post code for your sat nav is NG2 4QG.
-On-street parking is nearby (please take note of any restrictions).
-Disabled parking is available in the staff car park to the rear of The Salvation Army Complex and Museum, off Harold Street (please call in advance for directions).
+On-street parking is available nearby (please take note of any restrictions) and there is a car park across the street from the museum (Green’s Windmill & Science Centre Car Park) that offers up to two hours of free parking when registering with RingGo (RingGo is a pay by phone parking service.
+Call RingGo on 0115 871 4000 to arrange to park at Green’s Windmill Car Park or visit https://myringgo.co.uk/, quoting the car park location number: 18936).
+There is one disabled parking space in the staff car park to the rear of The Salvation Army Community Centre and Museum, off Harold Street (please call or email the museum in advance for directions).

 By public transport: Bus number 43 from King Street in the city centre passes the Museum ('Windmill Lane' stop).
-For bus timetables and further information on getting public transport to the Museum visit Traveline East Midlands.
+For bus timetables and further information on getting public transport to the Museum visit Traveline (https://www.traveline.info/).

 Why not try our Citynomadi walking trail when you visit?
 Download the Nomadi app for free or find the trail route here.